Witness

 Alissa M. Moore

-Alissa M. Moore is the Northern California Re-Entry Coordinator for Legal Services for Prisoners with Children, a journalist for the All Of Us Or None newspaper, the founder of Life Unlocked, and a returning Native citizen who was sentenced to life in prison as a seventeen-year-old youth offender and survived more than 25 years of carceral state confinement.
+Alissa M. Moore is the Northern California Re-Entry Coordinator for Legal Services for Prisoners with Children, a journalist for the All Of Us Or None newspaper, the founder of Life Unlocked, and a returning Native resident who was sentenced to life in prison as a seventeen-year-old youth offender and survived more than 25 years of carceral state confinement.
 Having provided expert witness testimony more than forty-five times in support of numerous Senate and Assembly bills in California, her legislative advocacy has been instrumental in shaping proposed policy revisions to SB 132, amending the best practices of the DOJ’s CRIPA investigative format, and passing laws that impact marginalized populations, including AB 1810, SB 1254, and SB 1139.
-Her post-carceral work with the WHO’s Warm Hand Off Program, Nourish California, Ahimsa Collective/MARJ Program, Greenlife/Earth Island Institute, Kaleidoscope, and Life Support/BPH advocacy reflects her passionate commitment to the pursuit of equity and justice for society’s most vulnerable populations.
+Her post-carceral work with the WHO’s Warm Hand Off Program, Nourish California, Ahimsa Collective/MARJ Program, Greenlife/Earth Island Institute, and Life Support/BPH advocacy reflects her passionate commitment to the pursuit of equity and justice for society’s most vulnerable populations.

 To support this work, please consider aggregating the banners below via your social media.
 Thank you for standing for freedom.